Durham-Adaptive-Optics/daoBase/docs/source/shared_memory.rst

 The system supports the following data types:

-* Integer types (8, 16, 32, and 64 bit, signed and unsigned)
+* Integer types (8, 16, 32 and 64-bit, signed and unsigned)
 * Floating point types (single and double precision)
 * Complex numbers (single and double precision)